+∖d

-Any decimal digit
+· Any decimal digit

-'''

-D
+\D

-Any character that is not a decimal digit
+11 Any character that is not a decimal digit

-\h

-Any horizontal whitespace character
+∖h Any horizontal whitespace character

-\H
+∖H Any nonzontal wintespace character

-Any character that is not a horizontal whitespace character
+1 Any character that is not a horizontal whitespace character

-\s
+$\mathbf{s}$

 Any whitespace character

-\S
+\ S Any character that is not a whiteeness character

-Any character that is not a whitespace character
+∖v Any character that is not a whitespace character

-\v

-Any vertical whitespace character
+\ • Any vertical whitespace character

-١V
+$\setminus V$

 Any character that is not a vertical whitespace character

-\w
+\w A 11 11 1 .

-Any "word" character
+$\mathbf{W}$ Any "word" character

-\backslash W

-Any "non-word" character
+\ • • Any "non-word" character

-'''

-There is also the single sequence \N, which matches a non-newline character.
+There is also the single sequence N, which matches a non-newline character.
 This is the same as the "." metacharacter when dotall is not set.
-Perl also uses \N to match characters by name, but PCRE does not support this.
+Perl also uses N to match characters by name, but PCRE does not support this.